 The Takeaway: Cannabidiol CBD + Equines

 While there are a lot of studies on the effects of CBD and its potential benefits.
-More research is required to investigate the effects of different cannabinoids in equine veterinary medicine.
+More research is required to investigate the effects of equine CBD products.

 When shopping for CBD for your horses, you should conduct the same due diligence as you would shopping for yourself—look at hemp quality, potency, third-party lab testing, and safe ingredients.